Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     EnemyRadius = 50

 Use the advanced steering system to avoid collisions with friendly vehicles.
-Can be expensive if you have many friendly vehicles in play.
+Can be expensive to calculate if you have many friendly vehicles in play.

     AvoidFriendlies = true